Welcome

 • Calculation of income tax for sole traders and partnerships is on the individual's share of trading profits, not at business level.

-• The tax year for income tax is 6 April–5 April; accounting periods may differ.
+• The tax year for income tax is 6 April–5 April; accounting periods may differ and create overlap profits in opening years.

-• Steps: calculate total income, deduct reliefs, deduct personal allowance, apply statutory bands/rates, calculate tax liability.
+• Steps: calculate total income, deduct allowable reliefs, deduct personal allowance, apply statutory bands/rates in the correct order, calculate tax liability.

 • Allowable reliefs include qualifying loan interest; personal allowance is reduced at higher incomes.

-• Trading losses can be set against other income or carried forward, subject to statutory rules.
+• Trading losses can be set against other income or carried forward, subject to statutory rules and time limits; terminal loss relief applies on cessation.

-• Anti-avoidance rules apply to abusive schemes; penalties and tax adjustments can be enforced.
+• Anti-avoidance rules apply to abusive schemes; HMRC can counteract and enforce adjusted tax with interest and penalties.

 Key Terms and Concepts